westermannlab/moves/README.md

 <p><i>The player will meet the computer-controlled player with personality no. 2 during the first encounter, followed by player no. 1 during the second encounter, followed by players no. 3, 4 and 5.</i></p>

 <h3>2.4 “roomVisits”</h3>
 <p>The number of completions of all five encounters and the tutorial.
 The first value represents the tutorial, the other values correspond to the five encounters.
 Here, the second value denotes the encounter that is first in the order defined above, the third value denotes the encounter that is second, and so on.
-If MOVES is operated in default mode (debug=0, see 2.7 “debug”), each encounter can be entered only once.</p>
+If MOVES is operated in default mode (debug=0, see <a href="#2-7-debug">2.7 “debug”</a>), each encounter can be entered only once.</p>
 <p>Example:</p>
 <p><code>“roomVisits”: [ 1, 1, 0, 0, 0, 0]</code></p>
 <p><i>The player has completed the tutorial and the first encounter.
 When the game starts with this setting, the second encounter will be accessible right away.</i></p>